1

 Itinerary at a glance

-Hotel (example): Ibis Styles Centre Gare
+Hotel (example): Ibis Styles Centre Gare Blois

-Hotel (example): Hampton by Hilton
+Hotel (example): Hotel Hampton by Hilton Tours

 Hotel (example): Hotel Kyriad Saumur Centre

-Hotel (example): Le Progres
+Hotel (example): Hotel Le Progres

-Hotel (example): Logis Hostellerie la Gabelle
+Hotel (example): Logis Hotel Hostellerie de la Gabelle

 Hotel (example): Mercure Grand Hotel